 Advantages of QSPM Matrix

 Following are some of the advantages of the QSPM matrix.

-- Consideration of set of strategies is made in a sequential or simultaneous manner
+- Consideration of a set of strategies is made in a sequential or simultaneous manner

-- The relevant internal & external factors are integrated in the decision making process
+- The relevant internal & external factors are integrated into the decision-making process

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.